macros4outlook/quotefixmacro/docs/setup.md

 Remember, these buttons are in Outlook's main window, and also in the message window that pops up when you double click on an email.

 1. Right-click on the toolbar and select "Customize..."
-2. Go to the "Commands" tab and navigate to the "Macro" category
+2. Go to the "Quick Access Toolbar" tab
+3. Choose "Macros" at "Choose commands from"
 3. Drag the "FixedReply" and "FixedReplyAll" entries and drop it onto the toolbar

 You can also change the name and image of the newly created buttons using the customization dialog.